 Of course you want to wear fabulous shoes.
 But you don’t want to ruin your feet for life, or even for tomorrow, because you have plans — to wear those same shoes that you’re head-over-heels in love with again, thankyouverymuch.

 We get it.
-And, fortunately, so does Sara Mahmood, D.P.M., a podiatric surgeon at Northwest Hospital & Medical Center, who shares her tips for wearing on-trend shoes without tormenting your tootsies.
+And, fortunately, so does Sara Mahmood, D.P.M., a podiatric surgeon at the Vascular Center at UW Medical Center - Northwest, who shares her tips for wearing on-trend shoes without tormenting your tootsies.

 Five qualities to look for in your shoes